AndrewAnnex/SpiceyPy/docs/binary_pck.rst

 The following computations (steps 5-10) examine the cause of the angular offset found above, which is attributable to the rotation between the ITRF93 and IAU_EARTH frames.
-Steps 11 and up don’t rely on the results of steps 5-10, so steps 5-10 may be safely skipped if they’re not of interest to you.
+Steps 11 and up don't rely on the results of steps 5-10, so steps 5-10 may be safely skipped if they're not of interest to you.

 For each of the two epochs ET and ET + 100 days, examine the differences